kodefreez/LMStudioPromptEnhancer/README.md

 ## Features

+-   **Prompt Riffing:** Iteratively explore ideas by using the last generated prompt as a basis for a new, creative variation.
 -   **Concept Blender:** Creatively merge two different themes (`Theme A` and `Theme B`) using several blend modes (e.g., `A vs. B`, `A in the world of B`).
 -   **Chaos Slider:** Inject controlled randomness into your prompts to discover surprising and unexpected results.
 -   **Mood Matrix:** Guide the prompt's feeling along abstract axes like `Ancient <-> Futuristic` or `Serene <-> Chaotic`.